mendselvis/mends-code-from-zero/README.md

 **What it demonstrates:**
 Ability to control and refine text at a professional level — typography is one of the first things a recruiter or client notices in any web interface.

+# 06. Colors and Backgrounds
+A complete reference for CSS color formats, background properties and visual styling techniques.

+**Covers:**
+- Color formats — `hex`, `rgb`, `rgba`, `hsl`
+- CSS variables — defining and reusing colors with `:root`
+- `background-color` — solid color backgrounds
+- `linear-gradient` and `radial-gradient` — gradient backgrounds
+- `background-image` — image backgrounds with `cover` and `center`
+- `opacity` and `rgba` — controlling transparency
+- Practical use of color overlays on background images

+**What it demonstrates:**
+Ability to work with color at a professional level — from defining a consistent color system using CSS variables to applying gradients and image backgrounds used in real world interfaces.
 Become a full-stack developer
 Build real-world projects
 Master modern web technologies